aunefyren/poenskelisten/README.md

 A MySQL database specifically.
 In the future, this process will be streamlined and the different databases supported by the DB module will be added.
 But for now, setup a MySQL database that Pønskelisten can reach and log into.

-If you are hosting this manually you could download XAMPP and just click run on the DB.
+If you are hosting this manually you could download XAMPP and just click "start" on the DB feature.
 If you are using Docker, use the MySQL Docker image.
+There is a Docker compose example further down.

-Create a table for Pønskelisten, and use that name in the next step.
+Create a table for Pønskelisten (Docker image does this automatically), and use that name in the next step.

 <br>
 <br>